 Fall 2013 Timeline after acceptance - Housing FAQ

 April 30, 2013 - Housing instructions will be sent for myRedDragon.

 May 31, 2013 - Deadline for housing preference forms (PDF) to be submitted via myRedDragon.

 August 1, 2013- Hall assignment/roomate information available on myRedDragon.

-Please print the Immunizations and Health History forms, which must be completed by you and your health care provider and returned to the Student Health Service Office.
+Please print the Medical History Report and Tuberculosis Screening forms (as well as the Under 18 Consent Form if you will be under 18 at the time you arrive on campus), which must be completed by you and your health care provider and returned to the Student Health Service Office.
 Completed records are due as soon as possible.
 If you are enrolling for the fall semester the health form is due July 1.
-For more information, contact Student Health Services at Van Hoesen Hall, Room B-26, phone (607) 753-4811, fax (607) 753-2486.
+For more information, visit the Student Health Services website or contact Student Health Services at Van Hoesen Hall, Room B-26, phone (607) 753-4811, fax (607) 753-2486.